Intercountry Adoption

 • Developing and implementing a service plan in accordance with 22 CFR 96.44.

-In order to adopt a child from Tanzania, you will need to meet the requirements of the Government and laws of Tanzania and U.S. immigration law.
+In order to adopt a child from Tanzania, you will need to meet the requirements of the Government of Tanzania and U.S. immigration law.

 3. Apply to Tanzania’s Authorities to Adopt, and be Matched with a Child